OfficeDev/TrainingContent/Teams/2019-01 Bots, Messaging Extensions and Cards/Lab.md

 1. Go to the [Microsoft Bot Framework](https://dev.botframework.com/bots/new) and sign in.
 The bot registration portal accepts a work or school account or a Microsoft account.

+> **NOTE:** You must use this link to create a new bot: https://dev.botframework.com/bots/new.
+If you select the **Create a bot button** in the Bot Framework portal instead, you will create your bot in Microsoft Azure instead.

 1. Complete the **bot profile section**, entering a display name, unique bot handle and description.

     ![Screenshot of bot profile information page.](Images/Exercise1-04.png)